Miller Dental Care Orillia

 Getting Dental Insurance

-You can obtain dental insurance through employer-sponsored plans or by purchasing a private plan.
+You can obtain dental insurance through employer-sponsored plans or by purchasing a private dental insurance plan.

 Here are the main eligibility criteria for dental insurance: